djogopatrao/SPARQLFederator/README.md

 Arguments
 =========

-It is mandatory specify at least the domain namespace, domain ontology file, federation ontology file, also one or more classes for querying.
+It is mandatory to specify at least the domain ontology file, the federation ontology file, and one or more classes for querying.

 usage: SPARQLFederator [options] <DOMAIN_CLASS> [...]

- -domain_ns <arg>             The domain namespace
+ -domain_ns <arg>             The domain namespace (if specified, will be appended before each of the queryied DOMAIN_CLASSes)

  -domain_ontology <arg>       The domain ontology file